bbresearcher/ZK/tutorial/zokrates.md

 ## Generate a proof using Zokrates.
 A prover would need to generate a `proof` to send to the verifier.
 We will use Zokrates to generate this proof.<br><br>
-**Steps**<br>
+**Steps to follow**<br>
 1. Move into the **prover** directory, which should contain the files **isdouble.zok** and **proving.key**.
 2. Compile the **.zok** file, **zokrates compile -i isdouble.zok -o isdouble**
-3. Create a wtiness (you can read more about this on the zokrates book in the link on top). **zokrates compute-witness --verbose -i isdouble -a 4 2**, The -a is the values that need to be sent into the isdouble code , so the first number needs to be double the second number, ie 4 2 , or 16 8.
+3. Create a wtiness (you can read more about this on the `Zokrates` book using the link on top). **zokrates compute-witness --verbose -i isdouble -a 4 2**, The -a is the values that need to be sent into the isdouble code , so the first number needs to be double the second number, ie 4 2 , or 16 8.
 4. **We can finally generate our proof**, type the command **zokrates generate-proof -i isdouble**, this will output a file called **proof.json**.

 ## Verifying our proof before we try it on-chain